David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The "Four Nos" policy is the highest expression of the line of independence and autonomy, helping Vietnam avoid being drawn into military alliances or great power conflicts.
 * Vietnam engages in defense cooperation openly and transparently with countries based on national interests, without depending on anyone.

+**Allegation:** Claims that the Vietnam People's Navy is "too weak" and "backward," asserting that only a military alliance with major powers can protect sovereignty; accuses leaders of being "silent" due to "compromise."
+* Self-reliance and the "All-People National Defense" are core; relying on alliances turns the country into a battlefield for major powers.
+* The Navy and Coast Guard are being modernized towards "elite, compact, strong," capable of defending sovereignty without needing foreign alliances.
+* "Silence" is a distortion of the method of "quiet diplomacy" and resolute struggle through legal and diplomatic channels, which is often more effective than noisy provocation.

 **31. On Decree 168/2024/ND-CP (Traffic Violation Penalties):**

 **Allegation:** Distorts that increasing fines under Decree 168 is merely a tool to "maximize budget collection," "bleed the people dry," or "benefit the Police force"; claims that traffic lights are "traps" to fine people unjustly.